imfunniee/gitfolio/README.md

 ### Let's Publish

 Push the files to github.
 You can host your website using github pages by naming your repo ``username.github.io``.
-You can also your cutsom domain.
+You can also your custom domain.

 ### Updating